RizwanMunawar/RizwanMunawar/README.md

 😟👉You have sensitive information and are concerned about its safety, there's no need to worry because Rizblur can assist you.
 With just a few clicks, you can safeguard your confidential information.
 Check out <a href="https://muhammadrizwanmunawarvisionai.blogspot.com/p/blur-your-image.html">Visoblur Protect your privacy </a>

 ##### **Top Rated Freelancer (Computer Vision) at Upwork | Computer Vision Engineer at (Augmented Startups) | Techincal Writer (Computer Vision) at Medium**
 Computer Vision Engineer (Object detection, Object Tracking, Object Segmentation, Image classification, YOLOv4, YOLOv5, YOLOv7, YOLOv8 YOLOR, YOLOX, Resnet18, Vgg16, Vgg19, AlexNet, Convolutional Neural Networks, Python3, HTML, CSS, C++, Embedded Vision, Jetson Nano, Jetson Xavier NX, TensorRT, Deepstream, frontend development, flask, streamlit, Supervisely Platform, CSharp).
-I have a solid experience in development of end to end computer vision solutions with deployment of computer vision models on embedded devices i.e Jetson Nano, Jetson Xavier NX.
+I have a solid experience in the development of end-to-end computer vision solutions with the deployment of computer vision models on embedded devices i.e. Jetson Nano, and Jetson Xavier NX.

  🤩 Check a monthly subscription on Patreon and receive access to my all **Computer Vision Projects** 👉<b><a href="https://patreon.com/MuhammadRizwanMunawarWork?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=creatorshare_creator&utm_content=join_link">Read More</a></b>